-Creating comprehensive intellectual property protection policies and
+- Creating comprehensive intellectual property protection policies and procedures

-    procedures

-    - Implementing confidentiality and non-disclosure agreements with

-    employees, vendors, and outside contractors
+- Implementing confidentiality and non-disclosure agreements with employees, vendors, and outside contractors

-    In the community, Art serves on the Winston-Salem Symphony and on the

-    Citizens Advisory Board of public radio station WFDD.
-He is an active

-    member of Augsburg Lutheran Church in Winston-Salem, where he has served

-    as president of the congregation.
-Professionally, Art recently served as

-    chair of the North Carolina State Bar’s trademark specialty committee of

-    the Board of Legal Specialization and has served for several years on

-    the council of the Intellectual Property Section of the North Carolina

-    Bar Association.
+In the community, Art serves on the board of the Winston-Salem Symphony and on the Citizens Advisory Board of public radio station WFDD.
+He is an active member of Augsburg Lutheran Church in Winston-Salem, where he has served as president of the congregation.
+Professionally, Art recently served as chair of the North Carolina State Bar’s trademark specialty committee of the Board of Legal Specialization and has served for several years on the council of the Intellectual Property Section of the North Carolina Bar Association.

-    University of North Carolina at Chapel Hill (B.A., with highest honors,

-    1985), Phi Beta Kappa, Morehead Merit Tuition Scholar
+University of North Carolina at Chapel Hill (B.A., with highest honors, 1985), Phi Beta Kappa, Morehead Merit Tuition Scholar